 To trim the excess length on the shims once they were in place, I scored the exposed base with a utility knife.
 Once scored, the wood snaps clean.
 The piece of wood still wedged in place will keep the French cleat at the optimum angle.

 Testing the shelf once more, it worked!
 What a difference a shim makes.
 It went from sloping forward, to perfectly level.
 With a fresh coat of stain using leftover Rust-Oleum Ultimate in Kona, I hung the shelf back into position.
 It is level with the shelf beneath it.
 Happy dances for a trial wall well-done.

 I wouldn’t go as far to say that I decorated the spot to its fullest potential (I didn’t even tidy up the shelves), but I did pull out a few of my favorite nomadic pieces and gave them a place to rest for the night.

 Perhaps best of all, I did successfully get it to sit flush with the wall, with no gap and no visible cleat from the top or the bottom.

 But what’d I learn?

-That said, I think I’m going to have to succumb to the cleanest, sleekest (hopefully metal) brackets for my future shelves, unless any of you have other DIY floating shelf suggestions.
-Please send them along.
+That said, I think I’m going to have to succumb to the cleanest, sleekest (hopefully metal) brackets for my future shelves.